tustunkok/tustunkok.github.io/_drafts/2020-05-16-how-to-create-a-gpu-powered-containerized-multi-user-jupyterhub-research-server.md

 JupyterHub container.
 Notice that those environment variables are the ones that are used in the JupyterHub configuration file.

+## Conclusion
+Owning a research server allowing multiple users interact with it at the same time is an important asset for research teams.
+In this post, it was explained how to set up a server with these features.
+This type of posts are relatively important because there is not much information about getting those things together.
+I hope you are enjoyed and informed.
+Feel free to provide any feedback related or not related to the post.
+See you...

 [colab-link]: https://colab.research.google.com/
 [kaggle-link]: https://kaggle.com/